 - Independent schools

 The childcare provider has to register with Birmingham City Council and agree to certain terms and conditions.
-This includes being inspected by Government inspectors Ofsted and working towards or being part of a quality improvement scheme to ensure quality standards are being met and maintained.
+This includes being inspected by the Government inspectors Ofsted.

-The Family Information Service has a list of childcare providers available in your area and fact sheets on choosing childcare.
-Contact the Family Information Service on tel: 0121 303 3521 or by email: email@example.com.
+The Children's Information and Advice Service (CIAS) has a list of childcare providers available in your area and fact sheets on choosing childcare.
+Contact CIAS on tel: 0121 303 1888 or by email: firstname.lastname@example.org.